Boroux Water Filter Review (Unbiased, Data-Driven Analysis)

 Score: 9.90

-Chlorine was the only aesthetic contaminant detected in our water*.
-Chlorine is a common disinfectant that affects water’s taste and smell, and it’s one of the key contaminants that folks want to remove to improve their city water quality.
+Chlorine was the only aesthetic contaminant detected in both baseline water samples*.
+Chlorine is a common disinfectant that affects water’s taste and smell, and it’s one of the key contaminants commonly removed to improve city water palatability.

-The Boroux Foundation filters use activated carbon, a highly adsorptive filter material that captures chlorine and its associated tastes and odors.
+Both the Boroux Foundation and Fluoride Filters use activated carbon, a highly adsorptive filter material that captures chlorine and its associated tastes and odors.
 So we were unsurprised to see that chlorine was reduced by 100% in our filtered water.

 For our chlorine testing process, we didn’t use a lab test because chlorine is highly volatile and dissipates quickly.
 To get accurate results, we used a DIY chlorine test strip as soon as we collected our sample water, and then as soon as we had filtered our water.